mohammad154/project-team04/README.md

  # Run project
  For run this project on your system after clone that

- First Download MySQL connector java
+ 1. Download MySQL connector java

- to download that you can  click [here](https://search.maven.org/artifact/mysql/mysql-connector-java/8.0.24/jar)
+ (to download that you can  click [here](https://search.maven.org/artifact/mysql/mysql-connector-java/8.0.24/jar))

  2.Open intellij IDEA

- 3.Click on File
+ 3.Click on File icon

  4.Project Structor

  5.libraries

- 6.Click on + point
+ 6.Click on (+) point

  7.add MySQL  connector java.jar